Bassoon Chamber Music Composition Competition

 A Competition for bassoon works

-The Bassoon Chamber Music Composition Competition (BCMCC) was founded in 2009 by Dr. Paula Brusky, and appointed a new Director in 2013: Susan Nelson, bassoon professor at Bowling Green State University in Ohio.
-The mission of the BCMCC is to encourage new music for the bassoon and to offer opportunities to composers.
-The competition, typically held every other year, expands the chamber repertoire available to bassoonists by encouraging composers to write new music that includes this instrument.
-The competition judges, comprised of professional bassoonists, provide feedback to each composer that enters.
+The Bassoon Chamber Music Composition Competition (BCMCC) is a non-profit organization with a mission to expand new music for the bassoon and to offer opportunities to composers.
+The competition, typically held every other year, increases the chamber repertoire available to bassoonists by encouraging composers to write new music that includes this instrument.
+The competition judges, comprised of professional musicians, provide feedback to each composer that enters.
 The BCMCC works with the winning composers to have the pieces published, premieres the winning works, and creates a recording with professional musicians.

 To increase repertoire for the bassoon.